JuroOravec/crawlee-one/README.md

 Failed requests are saved to a dataset automatically.
 Plug in Sentry with one line, or implement your own telemetry.

+### Multi-crawler orchestration.

+Run multiple crawlers side-by-side in a single process until all their queues drain.
+Focus on the business logic while CrawleeOne does the orchestration.

 ### Match routes by URL or content.

 Regex, functions, or both.
 CrawleeOne auto-routes unlabeled requests to the right handler.